 - 2.4.1 The consequences of climate change, including extreme weather events, are some of the biggest challenges facing the country.
-Although reducing greenhouse gas emissions is expected to help prevent the worst scenarios, we will still need to adapt to some degree of change, including: - heavy rainfall and more frequent and severe storms - increased average sea levels - warmer, wetter winters and hotter, drier summers - greater flooding (inland and coastal) - coastal erosion - crop failures / agricultural decline - species and habitats decline - human health risks from extreme temperatures - more limited drinking water resources - 2.4.2 This part of the chapter covers issues in relating to Fflooding, coastal erosion, and problems associated with land instability, building resilience into our agricultural land, and issues relating to contaminated landion. are all considered below.
-Impacts on biodiversity are covered in the previous policy on wildlife and habitats, and human health risks are considered through the policies on detailed design and amenity. - 2.4.3 Site investigation information may be required as part of an application where concerns about potential hazards have been raised.
-This may be in the form of a risk assessment of land potentially affected by contamination, or ground stability and slope stability reports, as appropriate.
-All investigations should be carried out in accordance with established procedures (such as relevant British Standards).
-Please contact the Councils for further advice.
+Although reducing greenhouse gas emissions is expected to help prevent the worst scenarios, we will still need to adapt to some degree of change, including:

+- heavy rainfall and more frequent and severe storms

+- increased average sea levels

+- warmer, wetter winters and hotter, drier summers

+- greater flooding (inland and coastal)

+- coastal erosion

+- crop failures / agricultural decline

+- species and habitats decline

+- human health risks from extreme temperatures

+- more limited drinking water resources

+- 2.4.2 This part of the chapter covers issues in relating to flooding, coastal erosion, land instability, agricultural land, and contamination.